ibm-cloud-docs/FileStorage/faqs.md

 - [Mounting {{site.data.keyword.filestorage_short}} on Red Hat Linux&reg;](/docs/FileStorage?topic=FileStorage-mountingLinux)
 - [Mounting {{site.data.keyword.filestorage_short}} on Ubuntu](/docs/FileStorage?topic=FileStorage-mountingUbuntu)

-To prevent this situation from recurring, the customer might consider the following:
+To prevent this situation from recurring, the customer might consider the following actions:
 - Increasing disk timeout values.
 For more information, see [VMware KB - Increasing the disk timeout values for a Linux&reg; 2.6 virtual machine](https://kb.vmware.com/s/article/1009465){: external}.
 - Adding guest OS tunings.
 For more information, see [NetApp's recommendations for guest OS tunings for a VMware vSphere deployment](https://kb.netapp.com/Advice_and_Troubleshooting/Data_Storage_Software/Virtual_Storage_Console_for_VMware_vSphere/What_are_the_guest_OS_tunings_needed_for_a_VMware_vSphere_deployment%3F){: external}.
 - Reconfiguring Host systems that use NFSv4.1 for NFSv3 for increased resilience during maintenance operations.